-In one way of another, all of the questions come down to one basic thing; “Is your camp right for my child?”.
+We answer questions all the time from parents about summer camp.
+In one way or another, all of the questions come down to one basic thing; “Is your camp right for my child?”.
 Parents have different ways of finding this out based on what they believe is the key ingredient for their camper’s physical, social and emotional development.

 Can you keep my child from being hurt?
 What happens if they are injured?
 Who is watching to make sure camp is fair?
 What happens to bullies at your camp?
 What if my child is homesick or scared?

 Will my camper make new friends?
-Will they be the only first year camper in the cabin?
+Will they be the only first-year camper in the cabin?
 What will you do to help my child make friends?

 How often can my camper do their favorite activity?
 How do you handle a camper who doesn’t want to do a particular activity?
 What of all the campers want to do one thing and my camper wants to do something else?

 Camps are as different as kids.
 There are many great camps.
-Often our conversations will led us to suggest another camp we know of that will be a better fit for a camper.
+Often our conversations will lead us to suggest another camp we know of that will be a better fit for a camper.
 An easy one is that we don’t offer horseback riding.
 Campers who want to ride, don’t want to come to our camp.
 We schedule activities by cabin group for the first week of camp.
 Campers who want to only pick their favorite activities all the time, won’t get to do that until week two at CIC.
-Campers who want to be part of a close knit group of campers, spend a lot of time outside and spend their days on the beach find CIC to be a great fit.
+Campers who want to be part of a close-knit group of campers, spend a lot of time outside and spend their days on the beach find CIC to be a great fit.